box/box-python-sdk-gen/docs/collaboration_allowlist_entries.md

 - collaboration_whitelist_entry_id `str`
   - The ID of the entry in the list.
   - Used as `collaboration_whitelist_entry_id` in path `path` of the API call
+- headers `DeleteCollaborationWhitelistEntryByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+A blank response is returned if the entry was successfully deleted.